Shreeep/3Dascii/README.md

 # 3Dascii
-render 3d objects in ascii
+Authors: Ezra Eyaru, Shree Nath
+Learning how to rasterize 3D objects in a console, written in C++.